Duty to Report

 The member’s date of birth

-The member’s College registration number or social insurance number
+The member’s College registration number

 The member’s current or last known address, postal code and telephone number